silvestv/migration-planificator-documentation/README.md

 ## ⚠️ Disclaimer

-**Personal project** - Use at your own risk.
+This tool is provided **"AS IS"** without warranty of any kind - Use at your own risk.

 No warranty provided.
 Not affiliated with any organization.

 **Enterprise users**: Pin exact versions, review reports before sharing, add `output/` to `.gitignore`.